Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Introduction

 A promising platform for a reliable implementation of large-scale quantum networks is offered by photonic quantum technologies where photons transport quantum information between the nodes of the network.
 The nodes, in turn, allow the storage as well as the manipulation of the information \cite{Cirac1997a,Parkins1999,DiVincenzo2000, Knill2001a, Zoller2005, Kimble2008a,OBrien2009,Nielsen2010,Northup2014,Vermersch2017a}.
 In recent years, special attention has been paid to waveguide quantum electrodynamics (w-QED) systems consisting of quantum few-level systems interacting with the electromagnetic field inside a one-dimensional waveguide.
 In these systems, enhanced light-matter interaction and interference effects can be observed due to the spatial confinement of the light field \cite{Chang2006,Fan2010}.
 This way, they allow for the creation of strong effective photon-photon interactions and qubit-qubit entanglement and, thus, are eligible candidates for the realization of quantum information processing protocols \cite{Chang2007,Ciccarello2012, Zheng2013,Zheng2013b,Gonzalez2014}.

 Such w-QED systems have been studied extensively in the Markovian regime where employed methods include the input-output formalism \cite{Fan2010,Kiilerich2019,Kiilerich2020,Liao2020}, the Lippmann-Schwinger equation \cite{Shen2007,Zheng2013,Fang2014}, a Green's function approach \cite{Dzsotjan2010,Schneider2016}, as well as master equations \cite{Baragiola2012,Chang2012}.
 The Markovian approximation, however, breaks down if there is a macroscopical separation between the nodes compared to the wavelength of the light, for example, in long-distance networks.
 In this case, non-Markovian effects become important since the time-delayed backaction of the electromagnetic field on the emitters has to be taken into account.
-As a consequence, typical phenomena such as sub- and superradiance arise and the possibility to use time-delayed signals in the context of coherent feedback control is opened up \cite{Wiseman1994,Lloyd2000,Dorner2002,Carmele2013,Hein2014,Tufarelli2014,Fang2015,Grimsmo2015,Kabuss2015c,Kabuss2016,Chalabi2018,Nemet2019,Barkemeyer2019,Sinha2020,Carmele2020}.
-An effective method to treat non-Markovian system dynamics is the matrix product state (MPS) framework \cite{Schollwock2011,Pichler2016,Carmele2020} which allows the inclusion of quantized pulses \cite{Guimond2017}.
+As a consequence, the possibility to use time-delayed signals, for example, in the context of sub- and superradiance or coherent feedback control, is opened up \cite{Wiseman1994,Lloyd2000,Dorner2002,Carmele2013,Hein2014,Tufarelli2014,Grimsmo2015,Kabuss2015c,Kabuss2016,Chalabi2018,Fang2018,Nemet2019,Barkemeyer2019,Sinha2020,Carmele2020}.
+Methods to deal with non-Markovian system dynamics include scattering theory \cite{Fang2015,Guimond2017} and non-Markovian quantum state diffusion \cite{Diosi1998}.
+A further method to treat such systems is the matrix product state (MPS) framework \cite{Schollwock2011,Pichler2016,Guimond2017,Carmele2020}.